aai-research/AAI-Hugo-Page/content/research/Project_TimeXAI/index.md

 Smart Home

 The Smart Home application domain is a collaboration with the startup Veli GmbH.
 Veli is a spin-off of the University of Kassel, and its product enables elderly people to live independently in their own homes for as long as possible by analyzing water and electricity consumption using AI-based sensor data.

-The junior research group “TimeXAI” has a duration of three years and is funded by the Federal Ministry of Research, Technology and Space (BMFTR) as part of the funding program “ExperTeam4KI” with €1.09 million (funding reference: 01IS24063).
     </p>
     <figure>
       <img src="https://timexaigroup.github.io/TimeXAI-Hugo-Page/uploads/time_series.jpg" alt="Time" />
       <figcaption>Figure Text.</figcaption>
     </figure>
     <p class="text-block">
-      Detailed description of the project.
-Detailed description of the  project.Detailed description of the  project.Detailed description of the s project.Detailed description of the  project.Detailed description of the project.
-Detailed description of the project.
+      The junior research group TimeXAI is funded for a duration of three years by the Federal Ministry of Research, Technology and Space (BMFTR) under the funding program ExperTeam4KI.
+The project receives a total funding of €1.09 million (funding reference: 01IS24063).
     </p>
     <figure>
       <img src="https://timexaigroup.github.io/TimeXAI-Hugo-Page/uploads/BMFTR.jpg" alt="BMFTR" />